szyao/STDD/README.md

 - The code for STDD: Spatio-Temporal Dual Diffusion for Video Generation

-We will release the code in a few months.
+We will release the code in few months.